• Home

 On high-crime properties, I always find a higher percentage of marginal and undesirable residents living in constant fear of crime.
 To make matters worse, undesirable residents contribute to the downward cycle of property deterioration.
 These marginal residents stay only because they have few options to relocate.
 No one wants to live in such a hostile environment!

-Apartment Security Safe Housing: Might be the Law
+Apartment Security Safe Housing: Might Be the Law

 One compelling reason why landlords should provide apartment security safe housing on rental housing property is that it might be the law.
 Many cities and states have enacted statutes, codes, or ordinances that set forth minimum standards for rental housing safety.